-Not sure whether you should get reserved or unreserved tickets to Jaffna?
+Not sure whether you should get reserved or unreserved tickets?
 Check out our guide on booking train tickets in Sri Lanka for more info.

-Jaffna Railway Station is located in the city center.
+Jaffna Railway Station is located in the city centre.

 Getting to Jaffna by Bus

-If want to travel without having to make any transfers while making your way to Jaffna, you might have better luck with the bus than the train.
+If want to travel without having to make any transfers, you might have better luck with the bus than the train.

-The best place to catch a bus bound for Jaffna is from Colombo, where both local airconditioned and tourist buses are available.
+The best place to catch a direct bus is from Colombo, where both local airconditioned and tourist buses are available.
 Anywhere else in Sri Lanka, you will only find ordinary and semi-luxury buses bound for Jaffna.

-Either way, your last stop is at Jaffna Bus Stand, located in the city center.
+Either way, your last stop is at Jaffna Bus Stand, located in the city centre.